 My husband has stayed at the Royal Sonesta several times, and we have sent friends there who enjoyed their stay.
 It’s a large hotel in the French Quarter and has a rooftop pool as well as balconies that oversee the famed Bourbon Street.

 Trip Advisor’s Traveler’s Choice

-Since 1886, the luxurious Hotel Monteleone is also in the French Quarter, but is unique its historic (and haunted) details.
+Since 1886, the luxurious Hotel Monteleone is also in the French Quarter but is unique in its historic (and haunted) details.
 It’s home to the rotating Carousel Bar (pictured above)

 The Columns Hotel

 The Columns Hotel was my favorite place to visit in New Orleans.
 It’s a restored 1880s mansion with historic charm (pictured above with large white columns) located in the Garden District on the well-known St. Charles Avenue.
 They have a large front porch facing a streetcar and an oak tree, by which you can sip a cocktail.